-When most people thing about "strange transportation" these days, they think about futuristic innovations—and namely, Elon Musk's Hyperloop.
+When most people think about "strange transportation" these days, they think about futuristic innovations—and namely, Elon Musk's Hyperloop.
 The items on this list, to be sure, are not as paradigm-shifting as the Hyperloop, even if a couple of them probably seemed quite modern in their day.
 They're nonetheless some of the strangest ways to travel around the world.
 And the best part is that you can ride them today—no waiting required!

-The High Seas: Travel by Cargo Ship
+The High Seas: Cargo Ship

 Most of the examples of strange transport around the world on this list are local or regional.
 If you want to use an odd form of transportation to make an international journey, look no further.